bcgov/hcap/README.md

 ## Project Status

-This application has been released and is in active feature development.
+This application is in active development.

 ## Features

 This project includes the following features:

-1. Public web form for farm operators
+1. Public web form for BC residents
 1. Ability to download a form submission as a PDF
-1. Admin portal with login
-1. Secure lookup of submissions
-1. Tracking notes and determinations associated with submissions and inspections
-1. Real-time analytics

 ## Getting Help or Reporting an Issue

-To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/Foreign-Farm-Workers-Permitting-System/issues).
+To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov-c/hcap/issues).

 ## How to Contribute